 The Ethics, Law and Professional Development (ELPD) and Public Health Medicine (PHM) themes each comprise 12.5% of the Year 3 curriculum and its assessment.
 Teaching in these themes is integrated into the KHI/DP clinical rotations with additional study modules addressing a range of thematic topics.

-Each year a group of students will undertake the Integrated Model of Medical Education in a Rural Setting (IMMERSe) in which the material contained in the six clinical rotations (including Pathology, Pharmacology and Imaging) is studied simultaneously during a year-long attachment to a regional general practice.
-IMMERSe students study the same curriculum and undertake the same assessment as hospital-based students.
+Each year a group of students will be attached to a rural general practice where they will complete a Longitudinal Integrated Clerkship with the Rural Community Clinical School in which the material contained in the six clinical rotations (including Pathology, Pharmacology and Imaging) is studied simultaneously during a year-long attachment to a regional general practice.
+Rural Community Clinical School students study the same curriculum and undertake the same assessment as hospital-based students.

 In order to comply with Commonwealth Department of Health requirements for rural clinical placements, all students will need to complete at least 4 weeks of a dedicated rural attachment within their clinical years.
 For students attached to Geelong and Eastern Health Clinical Schools throughout year 3 and 4, this is most likely to occur within the GP rotation in HME401 or the Elective/ Selective/Pre-internship program in HME402.
 There will likely be a necessity for directed Selective placements in the event that the rural criterion is not met during the preceding placements.
 John Flynn Scholarship placements occurring outside of Deakin semester periods cannot fulfil these requirements.

 Student performance in HME301 and HME302 is assessed using a numerical scale of marks from 0-100% and graded as High Distinction (80% and over), Distinction (70%-79%), Credit (60-69%), Pass (50%-59%) or Fail (below 50%).
 There are a number of formative assessment tasks (including a mid-year Progress Test), which do not contribute to the final mark.